Qiskit/rustworkx/docs/source/api.rst

        of paths.
 By default includes all paths regardless of depth, setting to 0 will behave like default.

-   :returns paths: A list of lists where each inner list is a path path
+   :returns paths: A list of lists where each inner list is a path
    :rtype: list

 .. py:class:: PyGraph